 Database: We recommend you use an enterprise-quality database for production use of Red Hat Quay.
-Postgres is used as an example in this document.
+PostgreSQL is used as an example in this document.
 Other options include:

-- Key-value database: Redis is used to serve live builder logs and Quay tutorial content to your Red Hat Quay configuration.
+- Key-value database: Redis is used to serve live builder logs and Red Hat Quay tutorial content to your Red Hat Quay configuration.

-- Red Hat Quay: The quay container provides the features to manage the Quay registry.
+- Red Hat Quay: The quay container provides the features to manage the Red Hat Quay registry.

 Chapter 4.
 Set up Red Hat Quay services

 Deploying Red Hat Quay on OpenShift requires you to create a set of yaml files.
 Although the

 oc command is used to configure the Red Hat Quay registry here, you could use the OpenShift web UI instead, if you prefer.

 Refer to Appendix A for the contents of these yaml files.

 Here are a few things to keep in mind: